Hugh Cornwell

 Hugh Alan Cornwell (born 28 August 1949) is an English musician, singer-songwriter and writer, best known for being the lead vocalist and lead guitarist for the punk rock and new wave band the Stranglers from 1974 to 1990.
-Since leaving the Stranglers, Cornwell has gone on to record a further ten solo studio albums and continues to record and perform live.
+Since leaving the Stranglers, Cornwell has recorded a further ten solo studio albums and continues to record and perform live.

 Early life and career

-Cornwell grew up in Tufnell Park and Kentish Town and attended William Ellis School in Highgate, where he played bass in a band with Richard Thompson, later a member of folk rock band Fairport Convention.
+Cornwell grew up in Tufnell Park and Kentish Town.
+He attended William Ellis School in Highgate, where he played bass in a band with Richard Thompson, later a member of folk rock band Fairport Convention.
 In the late 1960s, after earning a bachelor's degree in biochemistry from the University of Bristol, he embarked on post-graduate research at Lund University in Sweden.
 Not long after his arrival he formed the band Johnny Sox.